ros2/ros2_documentation/source/Troubleshooting.rst

 CMake packages unable to find asio, tinyxml2, tinyxml, eigen, or log4cxx
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We've seen, but been unable to identify the root cause, that sometimes the chocolatey packages for ``asio``, ``tinyxml2``, etc. do not add important registry entries and that will cause CMake to be unable to find them when building ROS 2.
+We've seen that sometimes the chocolatey packages for ``asio``, ``tinyxml2``, etc. do not add important registry entries and CMake will be unable to find them when building ROS 2.

-It seems that uninstalling the chocolatey packages (with ``-n`` if the uninstall fails the first time) and then reinstalling them will fix the issue.
+We've not yet been able to identify the root cause, but uninstalling the chocolatey packages (with ``-n`` if the uninstall fails the first time), and then reinstalling them will fix the issue.

 patch.exe opens a new command window and asks for administrator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^